byterubpay/byterub-site/_i18n/pt-br/resources/moneropedia/kovri.md

 ---
 tags: ["kovri"]
 terms: ["Kovri"]
-summary: "Monero's C++ router implementation of the I2P network"
+summary: "ByteRub's C++ router implementation of the I2P network"
 ---

 {% include untranslated.html %}
 ### The Basics

-[Kovri](https://gitlab.com/kovri-project/kovri/) is a C++ implementation of the @I2P network. @Kovri is currently in heavy, active development and not yet integrated with Monero.
-When Kovri is integrated into your Monero @node, your transactions will be more secure than ever before.
+[Kovri](https://gitlab.com/kovri-project/kovri/) is a C++ implementation of the @I2P network. @Kovri is currently in heavy, active development and not yet integrated with ByteRub.
+When Kovri is integrated into your ByteRub @node, your transactions will be more secure than ever before.

 ### In-depth information

-Kovri will protect you and Monero from:
+Kovri will protect you and ByteRub from:

 - @Node partitioning attacks
 - Associations between a particular txid and your IP address